demr64/mini-projects/README.md

 Here's a comprehensive list of the projects I've done so far:

 - LFractals: This subfolder contains an implementation of L-Systems which allow us to create fractal shapes.
 It's made with Python and the Turtle module.
-- SortingAlgorithms: This project is about the implementation and visualization of sorting algorithms, It's made it with Python and Pygame.
+- sorting-visualizer: This project is about the implementation and visualization of sorting algorithms, It's made it with Python and Pygame.
 - Leonardo PCTO: In high school I did a little project about the implementation of a neural network to classify cat breeds.